 Expenditures on travel, hospitality and conferences incurred by the CIRB are for the most part directly related to supporting the Board’s mandate and the government’s priorities.
 In particular, 65.3% of the Board’s travel expenses are directly related to hearings and case-related activities.
 Similarly, 89.4% of the hospitality expenses are related to the Board’s annual meeting and to the International Forum of Labour Agencies meeting.

 The CIRB is an independent, representational, quasi-judicial tribunal responsible for the interpretation and application of Part I (Industrial Relations) and certain provisions of Part II (Occupational Health and Safety) of the Canada Labour Code (the Code).
 The Board was established in January 1999 through amendments to Part I of the Code.
 The mandate of the Board is to contribute to and promote effective industrial relations in the federally regulated private sector.

 Further information on the Board’s mandate, role, responsibilities and programs can be found in the Board’s 2012–13 Departmental Performance Report.

 The Board’s total annual expenditures for travel, hospitality and conferences are summarized below:

 for the year

 (a - b)

 Variances compared to the previous fiscal year

-Non-Public Servants: Compared to fiscal year 2010-11, the CIRB's travel expenditures by non-public servants increased, due to the hiring of a consultant to assist the Board with its national consultations regarding the Canada Industrial Relations Board Regulations, 2001.
+Non-Public Servants: Compared to fiscal year 2011–12, the CIRB’s travel expenditures by non-public servants decreased, due to the end of a project in which a consultant was hired to assist the Board with its national consultations regarding the Canada Industrial Relations Board Regulations, 2001.